neelchauhan/www.neelc.org/content/posts/mikrotik-frontier-ct-bypass.md

 namely the bridge method.

 There is also a supplicant method but I haven't tested this.
-And even if Frontier GPON in Connecticut is based off AT&T Fiber, Frontier is not AT&T so the certificates may be different.
+And even if Frontier GPON in Connecticut is based off AT&T Fiber Frontier is not AT&T so the certificates may be different.
 I remember hearing about a decade ago about AT&T-to-Frontier migration troubles so I'll assume they're different.